conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 **Implementation drawbacks**

-* It's not efficient, in terms of space complexity, to have such huge lists.
-Maybe a create a set of tuples, where the first element in the tuple is a word, and the second element is the frequency of that word?
+* It's not efficient, in terms of space complexity, to have a word(s) that maps to huge lists of succeeding words.
+These lists have repeating words though; so it might be possible to instead have a set of tuples, where the first element in the tuple is a word, and the second element the count of that word?

 * Cache the songs to reduce uptime.
 Easily accomplished with redis.